suannlim/assignment_cpp/README.md

 fourier transforms and ordinary differential equations.
 My submission is comprimised of 5 function scripts and one answer script (answerScript.py).
 The answer script is split into blocks of code that are labelled with the respective question that they provide answers to.
 Please run the first block of code first to import all the necessary modules.
 Subsequently, all blocks of code must be run from top to bottom as some blocks may refer to pre defined variables.
+Some questions are not explicitly answered in answerScipt.py as those questions state "Write a routine" or "Write a function".
+These functions can be found in the question scripts, labelled with the question they are used for.

 ## Getting Started